Raising Rabbits: How Long Does It Take?

 For the next two years, your rabbit is considered a young adult.
 The diet can now also include adult rabbit pellets, but keep in mind that they shouldn’t be overfed, as this can cause obesity and chronic diarrhea.
 Many people who keep them long-term as pets enrich their rabbits’ environment, for example by providing them with toys or branches.
 As this is a very active life stage, young adult rabbits will need space to move around in.

 After two years, you may notice your rabbit slowing down as it moves out of the young adult phase.
 At this point, it’s important to monitor food intake so that you’re not overfeeding it.
 Many pet owners also opt for six-monthly veterinarian checks to make sure the rabbit is healthy.
 How long

 The majority of rabbit breeds can live up to 12 years if they are well taken care of.
 Like other species, they are susceptible to conditions such as arthritis and heart disease, and their environment has to be adapted to cater for their changing needs.
 More frequent checks with the vet may also be in order to maintain optimal health.

 Choosing a Breed

 There are a number of different rabbit breeds to choose from, and the timeline might differ slightly depending on which one you choose.
-While many people raise rabbits from the meat, others use them for wool or simply as pets.
+Mini lop rabbits as well as many other breeds are best suited for the pet trade and do not make good rabbits for farming purposes.
+Many people raise rabbits for their meat, others use them for wool or simply as pets.
 They can be especially suitable for families because they are reasonably easy to take care of and have a slightly shorter lifespan than more common pets like cats or dogs.

 Raising Rabbits for Meat